Career Opportunities

 Benefits Specialist, Bilingual

 Applicants should be proficient in speaking and writing Spanish, have at least an associate degree and one or more years of experience supporting adolescents or adults with adults with intellectual and developmental or other disabilities.
 Previous work incentive benefits counseling experience is not required; training will be provided.
+Initial review of applications will begin by Oct.
+28 and continue until the position is filled.

 Learn more and apply on the Rhode Island College site.